MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/security-governance-and-compliance.md

 ## Suggested actions

-Involve the security team into the development process to apply a [SecDevOps](https://www.microsoft.com/en-us/securityengineering/devsecops) approach.
+Involve the security team in the development process to apply a [SecDevOps](https://www.microsoft.com/en-us/securityengineering/devsecops) approach.